SHxKM/django-nuxt-ssr-front/README.md

 This web-app is built as a Vue SSR app, which means some of the content is rendered server-side in order to avoid SEO penalties.

-The backend is built in Python with Django and the Django REST framework.
+The backend is built in Python with Django and the Django REST framework, it uses Django Channels to allow real-time functionality.

 The frontend is where it gets more interesting.
 Unlike its v1 counterpart written purely in Vue, v2 isn't an SPA, and it utilizes the `Nuxt.js` framework to make life a little easier.
 A `Vuex` store handles state management, and the young but wonderful `Tailwind` is used as a CSS framekwork.